marcus-crane/utf9k/blog/2023-11-21-vehicle-congestion-gnss.md

 Before we continue, this would be a good place to pause and mention that, personally, this is all very much an investigation out of technical interest.

-It could be tempting to jump the gun and yell "Big Brother" but [at the end of the day](https://www.youtube.com/watch?v=B811XSGf--A&t=45s), these sorts of dull policies are implemented by normal, hardworking public servants who have to work through all manner of privacy and safety implications in excrutiating detail.
+It could be tempting to jump the gun and yell "Big Brother" but [at the end of the day](https://www.youtube.com/watch?v=B811XSGf--A&t=45s), these sorts of dull policies are implemented by normal, hardworking public servants who have to work through all manner of privacy and safety implications in excruciating detail.

 Back on track, I can see it's starting to get a bit dark outside so I need to write faster and make less gags.